droneslab/bauhaus/README.md

 **Building Darvis with LTO**
 1. Build the corresponding llvm tools/clang from source.
 Detailed instructions are given at the following link - https://llvm.org/docs/CMake.html
+2. The source files for the above are found here - https://github.com/llvm/llvm-project.
+Sometimes, volunteers may upload the binaries which may be used, however if no binaries exist, the above mentioned will have to built from source.
-2. Specify the correct compiler and linker path (path specification mentioned above) in all the CMakeLists.txt - These would be the ones corresponding to g2o,orb_slam3 and DBoW2.
+3. Specify the correct compiler and linker path (path specification mentioned above) in all the CMakeLists.txt - These would be the ones corresponding to g2o,orb_slam3 and DBoW2.
-3. Build a version of cmake above 3.29 or get a copy of the binary from the following link - https://github.com/Kitware/CMake/releases
+4. Build a version of cmake above 3.29 or get a copy of the binary from the following link - https://github.com/Kitware/CMake/releases
-4. Add the location of the cmake executable to the $PATH variable using ```export $PATH```.
+5. Add the location of the cmake executable to the $PATH variable using ```export $PATH```.
 (To do this, use ```echo $PATH``` and add the location at the beginning using the syntax used in the ```$PATH``` variable).
-5. For compiling the project, invoke cargo as follows:
+6. For compiling the project, invoke cargo as follows:
    ```RUSTFLAGS="-Clinker-plugin-lto -Clinker=/path/to/clang -Clink-arg=-fuse-ld=lld" cargo build --release```

 **Executing the Darvis binary on a non-developmental device** **(if running it normally fails)**